twystidceed/Chaturbate_follow_Extract/README.md

 - Feel free to contribute by submitting issues or pull requests.
 Suggestions for improvements are always welcome!

 ## License
-- This project is licensed under the GNU License.
+- This project is licensed under the GNU GENERAL PUBLIC LICENSE v3 License.
 See the LICENSE file for details.